 Put the broccoli flowerets, jicama strips, and red bell pepper slivers into a medium-sized bowl and toss with the dressing.
 Toast sesame seeds in a dry pan over high heat for 1-2 minutes (just until they start to get fragrant.)
 Toss salad with sesame seeds and serve.

-Everything about this salad is great for any phase of the South Beach Diet or most other low-carb eating plan.
+Everything about this salad is great for any phase of the South Beach Diet or most other low-carb eating plans, even Keto.

 Find More Recipes Like This One: